Borfak/moomer/README.md

 | <kbd>c</kbd> | Copy current view to clipboard |
 | <kbd>0</kbd> | Reset |
 | <kbd>Esc</kbd> / <kbd>q</kbd> | Quit |

-## Hotkey

-Moomer is launch-and-go, like Boomer.
-To trigger it with a keypress, bind the built binary (`target/release/moomer`) to a shortcut with [skhd](https://github.com/koekeishiya/skhd) or an Automator Quick Action.

 ## Tuning